Personal Website of Levi Neuwirth

 Rolling Release?
 Bleeding Edge?
 Stability?

 On the contrary, I do have a very strong preference for rolling release distributions (like Arch, Gentoo, et al.) and a strong disdain for frozen release distributions (like Debian, Ubuntu, et al.).
 There is very little to be gained in terms of "stability" from freezing software updates, yet this practice incurs outrageous security costs, not to speak for the inefficiency it creates within the development teams of those distributions.
 Rolling release and bleeding edge are often confused - you do not have to be on the bleeding edge to use a rolling release distribution.
-Recall that I still use X11 with Arch ;)

 Desktop Environments?